miiyuh/miiyuh/README.md

-# Hey, its miiyuh!
+# hey, its miiyuh!

-degree student, from malaysia :MY:
+degree student, from malaysia :malaysia:

 ---

+## About Me
+- Always learning about cybersecurity and AI
+- Enjoys coding while listening to music
+- Currently working on my Final Year Project in Computer Forensics

+---

-## 🚀 Projects
+## Projects

 ### 🔐 [LockMe: Secure File Encryption and Decryption Desktop App](https://github.com/miiyuh/lockme)
 - **Description**: A secure desktop application for file encryption and decryption, supported on Windows and Linux.